yaoyanhei/MYgit/README.md

 # MYgit
 Hi MY GitHub!
-NYgit here,I like github and Node.js.
+MYgit here,I like github and Node.js.
 I've signed in the GitHub that promotes me to work harder.